-Randall Anderson has lived and worked in the City of London for the last 22 years.
-He has been an elected member of the Common Council of the City of London Corporation for over a decade, building strong relationships across the Corporation and our communities.
-He is currently Chair of the Projects and Procurements Committee, spearheading the push to reform how the city takes on new projects and procurements, and reduce bureaucratic complexity delivering these.
-At the same time, Randall is Deputy Chair of the Finance Committee, working to ensure that the City’s funds are both well looked after and responsibly spent.
+Randall Anderson has lived and worked in the City of London for the last 24 years.
+He was an elected member of the Common Council of the City of London Corporation for over a decade, building strong relationships across the Corporation and our communities.
+He was Chair of the Projects and Procurements Committee, spearheading the push to reform how the city takes on new projects and procurements, and reduce bureaucratic complexity delivering these.
+At the same time, Randall was Deputy Chair of the Finance Committee, working to ensure that the City’s funds were both well looked after and responsibly spent.
 Randall has chaired the important Community and Children’s Services Committee responsible for delivering critical local authority services.

 Delivering a Modern City for All

-The City of London deserves leadership that is decisive, forward-thinking, and dedicated to ensuring it remains the world’s leading financial and cultural hub.
-My commitment to you is clear: to modernise, innovate, and improve in every area of governance while delivering tangible results for residents, businesses, and visitors alike.
+The City of London deserves leadership that is decisive, forward-thinking, and dedicated to ensuring it remains the world’s leading financial, professional, and cultural hub.

 Streamlined, Efficient Governance

-Reforming Project and Contract Management: We will dramatically improve efficiency by streamlining approval processes and reducing unnecessary committee oversight.
-Councillors must focus on strategic leadership—not micromanaging projects.
+Reforming Project and Contract Management: As the Chair of Projects and Procurement, I drove efficiency by streamlining approval processes and reducing unnecessary committee oversight, enabling Councillors to focus on strategic leadership—not micromanaging projects.

-Procurement Transformation: We will radically alter outdated procurement procedures to ensure the best outcomes at competitive costs, aligning with modern practices.
+Procurement Transformation: I radically altered outdated procurement procedures to ensure the best outcomes at competitive costs, aligning with modern practices.

 Responsible Financial Leadership

-Budgeting That Reflects Our Priorities: Instead of merely inflation-adjusting previous budgets, we will implement a priority-driven approach, aligning financial decisions with what truly matters to our community.
+Budgeting That Reflects Our Priorities: Instead of merely inflation-adjusting previous budgets, I have argued for a priority-driven approach, aligning financial decisions with what truly matters to our community.

-Maximising Returns on Investments: It's time for a comprehensive review of our investment strategy, ensuring resources are allocated to deliver higher returns and safeguard our financial future.
+Maximising Returns on Investments: Implemented a comprehensive review of our investment strategy, ensuring resources are allocated to deliver higher returns and safeguard our financial future.

 Empowering People Through Modernisation

-Delivering a World-Class ERP Programme: By modernising our finance and people management systems, we will drive efficiency and enhance the Corporation’s ability to serve effectively.
+Delivering a World-Class ERP (Finance and People) Programme: I led on modernising our finance and people management systems.
+This has increased efficiency and enhanced the Corporation’s ability to serve effectively.

 A Safer, Fairer City

-Supporting the City of London Police: I will ensure they have a viable and effective budget to keep the Square Mile the safest business district in the world.
+Supporting the City of London Police: As Deputy Chair of Finance for the City, I ensured that the Police had a viable and effective budget to keep the Square Mile the safest business district in the world.

-Strengthening the Fight Against Fraud and Cybercrime: I will champion the successful delivery of the new Fraud and Cybercrime Reporting and Analysis System, putting victims first while bolstering the nation’s defences against economic crime.
+Strengthening the Fight Against Fraud and Cybercrime: As Chair of Projects and Procurment, I actively worked on the committee for the successful delivery of the new Action Fraud system for Cybercrime Reporting and Analysis, putting victims first while bolstering the nation’s defences against economic crime.

 Together, We Can Achieve More.